flowsydev/flowsy-net-db-abstractions/README.md

 - GetInvariantName(): Returns the invariant name of the database provider.
 - GetDefaultPort(): Returns the default port number for the database provider.
 - GetDefaultDatabaseName(): Returns the default database name for the database provider.
+- FormatCasting: Formats a string that casts a value to a specific type in the database provider's SQL dialect.
+- SupportsEnums: Returns a boolean value that indicates whether the database provider supports enums.
+- SupportsRoutineType: Returns a boolean value that indicates whether the database provider supports the specified routine type.
+- RoutineCanReturnTable: Returns a boolean value that indicates whether the database provider supports routines that return tables.
+- SupportsNamedParameters: Returns a boolean value that indicates whether the database provider supports named parameters.
+- GetParameterPrefixForStatement: Returns the parameter prefix used by the database provider when building a statement.
+- BuildStatement: Builds a SQL statement using the specified parameters.

 ## DbHost